The type-2 diabetes control is in your hands and literally, at your fingertips. Test, analyze, modify, and test again until reaching your target BS.

 When do you do BS testing?

-Test your BS at the different times, such as fasting, one hour after each meal, two hours after each meal, and at bedtime.
-This makes eight tests per day; fasting, three meals two tests each (1 & 2-hours after food) equals six tests, and at bedtime.
+Test your BS at different times, such as fasting, one hour after each meal, two hours after each meal, and at bedtime.
+It makes eight tests per day; fasting, three meals, two tests each (1 & 2-hours after food) equals six tests, and at bedtime.
 These tests help you to learn:

-- How long after a meal, the blood-glucose is rising to its peak.
+- How long after a meal, blood glucose is rising to its peak.

 - How fast it is returning to normal.